Lou-Cipher/nSide/README.txt

 ==============================
 Changes from higan: Mega Drive
 ==============================
+   Added support for Lock-On cartridges.
+When loading Sonic & Knuckles, the UI will prompt for a 2nd Mega Drive cartridge.
+If the cartridge is another copy of Sonic & Knuckles, the UI will stop there and not prompt for a 3rd cartridge.

    Added support for the Sega Tap and EA 4 Way Play, both differing and incompatible multitaps by Sega and Electronic Arts.
 Only the former supports the Fighting Pad's extra buttons.